-This manual is for anyone who wants to know more about urban biowaste sorting and collection and also play an active role in converting it into high valueadded products, transforming linear resource chains into circular loops where biowaste becomes an input in generating a new product.
+This manual is for anyone who wants to see more urban biowaste being sorted, collected, and converted into high value-added products, transforming linear resource chains into circular loops where biowaste becomes an input in generating a new product.

 This manual is written for you if you are involved in the biowaste value chain of your city - for example, in the municipal administration's waste department, the waste management company, the municipal wastewater treatment plant - or if you are outside the value chain interested in engaging stakeholders and bringing people together - for example, someone from a local community group or NGO.
+You could also use this manual if you are working in a regional or national public authority and would like to replicate successful experiences of pilot cities and innovative biowaste projects in your region or country.